Expand description

 - a list of different objects (

-) - a list of similar objects (
+SEQUENCE, usually parsed as astruct) - a list of similar objects (

-, usually parsed as aVec<T>
+SEQUENCE OF, usually parsed as aVec<T>)

 The current object covers the former.
-For the latter, see the SequenceOf
+For the latter, see the SequenceOf documentation.

-object contains the (unparsed) encoded representation of its content.
+The Sequence object contains the (unparsed) encoded representation of its content.
 It provides

 methods to parse and iterate contained objects, or convert the sequence to other types.